How to Make Vegan Pozole Rojo

 Though the traditional recipes tend to be quite similar, some differences may exist.

-Not to mention that different regions in Mexico may also have varitions in their recipes.
+Not to mention that different regions in Mexico may also have variations in their recipes.

 Meat Substitutes for Pozole